Fxztam/FormsMaterializedItem/README.md

 This Oracle Forms PoC demo shows simple materialized handlings of Forms items with native PL/SQL Low-Code.

-### Solution includes 3 parts:
+### Solution includes 4 parts:
 * Materializing of non-database table Forms items with 3 additional items for labeling, underlining and messaging
 * shows a simple verification of Oracle password inputs
+* completion check of all defined items
-* demonstrates a automatic Forms item test sequence with comparizion of result states and values.
+* demonstrates a automatic Forms item test sequence with comparizion of result states and values

 ## Getting Started